zulip/zulip/templates/zerver/help/import-from-hipchat.md

 performance issues when importing, email us at support@zulipchat.com for help.

-**Note:** You can only import a HipChat group as a new Zulip organization.
-In particular, you cannot use this tool to import data from HipChat into an existing Zulip organization.
+**Note:** You can only import a HipChat or Stride group as a new Zulip organization.
+In particular, you cannot use this tool to import data into an existing Zulip organization.

-## Import from HipChat
+## Import from HipChat or Stride

-First, export your data from HipChat.
+First, export your data.

 {start_tabs}
 {tab|cloud}